-“When people think of chocolate the idea of cheap confectionary comes to mind.
+“When people think of chocolate the idea of cheap confectionery comes to mind.
 We know that this type of confectionery is unhealthy and in its ethical and environmental claims at the very least questionable.
 Yet most of us still continue to purchase.
 Perhaps simply because we haven’t been shown the alternatives!”

-Alastair Gower, TEDx Glasgow
+Alastair Gower, TEDxGlasgow

-Global warming from chocolate?
+Global warming through chocolate?

 Chocolate against climate change!